Hunger hurts. It denies dignity, lessens human energy, and impairs the potential of people to succeed.

 A monthly food Co-Op for everyone.
 If you eat, you qualify!

 Food $en$e is a monthly food buying co-op for anyone who wants to stretch their grocery dollars.
 The program provides a monthly selection of 12-15 staple grocery items at a discounted price, and there are no qualifications, no subscriptions, and no requirements to participate; if you eat, you qualify!

-Donating money is the most direct method of supporting the Rohde Center.
+Donating money is the most direct method of supporting the Rohde Center, especially during the Covid-19 Pandemic.
 The Power Of A Dollar ensures that your donation makes a big impact.
-For every $1 you donate we can purchase over $10.50 worth of food for families struggling with hunger.
-As southern Jefferson County’s major hunger-relief charity, our food pantry donors helped supply food for over 109,038 meals in 2018, and 2019 has been even more challenging for families and children.
+For every $1 you donate we can purchase over $10.50 worth of food through the Food Bank of CNY.
+As southern Jefferson County’s major hunger-relief charity, our food pantry donors helped supply food for over 97,134 meals in 2020, and 2021 has been even more challenging for families and children.

-You may donate by check, money order, your Paypal account or credit cards through PayPal.
+You may donate by check, money order, your Paypal account, or credit & debit cards through PayPal.

 The Rohde Center